 If the FDA approves oral sulopenem and sulopenem, we plan to build a commercial infrastructure to launch both product candidates in the United States.
-Data from a study we commissioned in 2017 to quantify zip code level quinolone resistance, in addition to data from our clinical trials and available prescriber data, will inform our initial targeted sales force as to where the medical need for a new, effective therapy for UTIs is highest in the community and hospital settings.
+Data from a study we commissioned in 2017 to quantify quinolone resistance by zip code, in addition to data from our clinical trials and available prescriber data, will inform our initial targeted sales force as to where the medical need for a new, effective therapy for UTIs is highest in the community and hospital settings.
 Outside of the United States, we are evaluating our options to maximize the value of our sulopenem program.

 We plan to employ a dual sourcing strategy for critical elements of our sulopenem supply chain.
-We expect to register and validate two suppliers for the manufacture of the active pharmaceutical ingredient (API) at the time of our planned regulatory filings in the United States by the end of 2019.
-Also, given the importance of oral sulopenem to our potential commercial results, we plan to utilize two sites to manufacture sulopenem tablets: one third-party facility registered and validated to supply product for our launch and an Iterum-operated facility registered and validated within one year of product launch.
+We expect to register two suppliers and validate at least one supplier for the manufacture of the active pharmaceutical ingredient (API) at the time of our planned regulatory filings in the United States by the end of 2019.
+We will initially rely on a single third-party facility to manufacture all of our sulopenem tablets.
+In the future, given the importance of oral sulopenem to our potential commercial results, we will consider establishing additional sources.

-Sulopenem-etzadroxil has an issued composition of matter patent in the United States (which we have exclusively licensed from Pfizer) that is scheduled to expire in 2029, subject to potential extension to 2034 under The Drug Price Competition and Patent Term Restoration Act of 1984 (the Hatch-Waxman Act).
+Sulopenem etzadroxil has an issued composition of matter patent in the United States (which we have exclusively licensed from Pfizer) that is scheduled to expire in 2029, subject to potential extension to 2034 under the Drug Price Competition and Patent Term Restoration Act of 1984 (the Hatch-Waxman Act).
 In addition, the FDA has designated sulopenem and oral sulopenem as Qualified Infectious Disease Products (QIDP) for the indications of uUTI, cUTI and cIAI pursuant to the Generating Antibiotic Incentives Now Act (the GAIN Act), which provides the potential for a more rapid NDA review cycle and could add five years to any regulatory exclusivity period that we may be granted.
 QIDP status for other indications, such as respiratory tract infections, gonorrhea and diabetic foot infection is also possible given the coverage of gram-negative and gram-positive bacteria by sulopenem, pending submission of additional documentation and acceptance by the FDA.
-None of the licensed patents cover the IV formulation of sulopenem.
+None of our licensed patents cover the IV formulation of sulopenem.

 We were founded in June 2015 by former executives of Durata Therapeutics, Inc. (Durata), a biopharmaceutical company, which developed dalbavancin, another antibiotic from the Pfizer portfolio, and successfully obtained FDA approval, launched the product in the United States, and submitted a marketing authorization application (MAA) to the EMA (approval was received in 2015).
-Durata was acquired by Allergan

-(formerly Actavis, Inc.) in late 2014.
-To date, we have raised approximately \$120 million to develop our sulopenem program from a leading investor group including Advent Life Sciences, Arix Bioscience plc, Bay City Capital, Canaan Partners, Domain Associates, Frazier Healthcare Partners, New Leaf Venture Partners, Pivotal bioVenture Partners, and Sofinnova Ventures, as well as our founders.
+Durata was acquired by Allergan plc (formerly Actavis, Inc.) in late 2014.
+To date, we have raised approximately \$120 million to develop our sulopenem program from a leading investor group including Advent Life Sciences LLP, Arix Bioscience plc, Bay City Capital LLC, Canaan Partners, Domain Associates L.L.C., Frazier Healthcare Partners, New Leaf Venture Partners, Pivotal bioVenture Partners, and Sofinnova Ventures, Inc., as well as our founders.
 Pfizer is also one of our shareholders.